narang99/narang99.github.io/_posts/2024-11-01-model-server-1.md

 # Background

 We are going to try to maximise the inference performance of a Resnet-101 model
-*Note: A pretrained Resnet-101 from pytorch is a ~171MB file.
+*Note: A pre-trained Resnet-101 from pytorch is a ~171MB file.
 Models at [qure.ai](https://www.qure.ai) are much larger.*

 The model that we are going to optimise is available publicly [here at my public S3 bucket](https://narang-public-s3.s3.us-east-1.amazonaws.com/narang99-pages/models-at-scale/bees_vs_ants.pth)